sysghent/plant-pot/01-hardware/01-electrical-pot-setup.md

 _*Remark*: If you already have some experience with electronics, you can skip this section._

 The core of this project is a Pico W 2 microcontroller.
 To know how to connect jumper cables (in general), you need to have a quick look first at its ["pin-out" diagram](https://datasheets.raspberrypi.com/picow/pico-2-w-pinout.pdf).

+TODO: explain the basics of electrical components, formulas, names.